What is BEACOPP?

 Some medicines can affect how this treatment works or be harmful while you are having it.
 Always tell your cancer doctor, nurse or pharmacist about any drugs you are taking or planning to take, such as:

-During treatment with cyclophosphamide you should avoid grapefruit and grapefruit juice.
-It can affect how well cyclophosphamide works and may make the side effects worse.
+During treatment with cyclophosphamide, you should avoid grapefruit and grapefruit juice.
+This is because they can increase the side effects of cyclophosphamide.

 Vaccinations